hefeust/dexm/README.md

       .from(['s1', 's2'], function() { ... })
       .to('*'], function() { ... });

-This behavior is backed of course, with setTimout and clearTimeout of the window object.
+This behavior is backed, of course, with setInterval and clearInterval of the window object.

 Enjoy !